vveisard/blue-ball/WORK.md

-# STORY mesh movement
+# STORY vertical movement

-## TODO add a physics mesh

-Might be fun to import Green Hill zone from Sonic Adventure 2?

 ## ACCEPTANCE

+I will know this is complete when:

-- I can move freely move around the stage mesh
+- I can jump and fall (acceleration due to gravity)

+## DESIGN

+- a JumpMovementParameters component: initial_speed
+- a FallMovementParameters component: speed_max, speed_initial, acceleration
+- CharacterOnStageComponent
+  - entity, normal, and feature of the stage the character is on

 ---

-# ACTION
+# STORY acceleration

-show off the current build
-Publish on Twitch under my personal account
+I would like some acceleration so it doesn't feel quite so inert

 ---